Crossroads Children and Mothers Program

 Crossroads Children and Mothers Program - Windham, ME

 Crossroads Children And Mothers Program is an addiction treatment center located at 114 Main Street in the 04062 zip code in Windham, ME.
 It is operated by a private non-profit organization.
-Crossroads Children And Mothers Program provides suboxone prescription.
-Some of the treatment approaches used by Crossroads Children And Mothers Program include relapse prevention treatment, counseling for trauma victims and counseling for substance abuse.
-Crossroads Children And Mothers Program provides residential heroin rehab, 90 day inpatient heroin rehab and 30 day inpatient heroin rehab programs.
-It also provides residential heroin use treatment and inpatient treatment for heroin addiction and mental health diagnosis.
-Other addiction treatment offered includes general addiction disorder treatment.
+Crossroads Children And Mothers Program provides prescribes suboxone.
+Some of the treatment approaches used by Crossroads Children And Mothers Program include 12-step rehab, motivational interviewing and counseling for substance abuse.
+Crossroads Children And Mothers Program provides 30 day inpatient heroin rehab programs, 90 day inpatient heroin rehab and residential heroin rehab.
+It also provides inpatient dual diagnosis treatment and residential heroin use treatment.
+Other addiction treatment offered includes treatment for non-substance use addiction disorder.

 Call (855) 489-3619 for 24/7 with treatment.